Collagen: Factors that Influence Collagen Production in the Body!

 Foods Good for Collagen Production

-Collagen starts off as procollagen in our body, which is a combination of glycine and proline.
+Collagen starts off in our bodies as procollagen, which is a combination of glycine and proline.
 To create procollagen, your body requires vitamin C.

-But how to restore collagen?
-Let’s take a look at what foods can help further this process.
+But how do we restore collagen?
+Let’s take a look at what foods can help this process.

-- Vitamin C: The best way to provide your body with vitamin C is through citrus fruits like oranges, lemon, lime and more.
-You can also find vitamin C in bell peppers, strawberries, brussel sprouts, and kiwis.
+- Vitamin C: The best way to provide your body with vitamin C is through citrus fruits like oranges, lemons, limes, and more.
+You can also find vitamin C in bell peppers, strawberries, Brussels sprouts, and kiwis.